|

 Religion: Hindu

-Major industries: Tourism, Handicraft, Agriculture and Water Resources.
+Major Industries: Tourism, Handicraft, Agriculture and Water Resources.

 Culture